barryclark/jekyll-now/_posts/2020-12-22-Real-Estate-Photography.md

 permalink: /photography/
 ---

 > I am a comercially licensed UAV Pilot with a registered drone for hire.
 My camera-in-the-sky can capture incredible images.
 This page contains a photo album from a ten-minute flight session.
-Photos have been reduced in quality by a factor of 10 so that they load faster.
+Photos have been reduced in quality by a factor of 10 so that they load faster here.
+At full quality my photos are anywhere from 10-40 MB, for this website they have been reduced to about 1MB.

 If you need aerial photos, I can produce images like these images below.
 I can review the photos as I take them, and make sure I have exactly what I need by the end of the shoot.
 I have 3 batteries which last 30 minutes each, and I would review footage between each battery.
 To shoot photos on your location requires an hour and a half to two hours on site.